-Since you are a covered entity, you are to maintain HIPPA compliance at all times and are held responsible if you fail to do so.
+Since you are a covered entity, you are to maintain HIPAA compliance at all times and are held responsible if you fail to do so.

 Penalties for non-compliance can be substantial.
 They may include civil monetary penalties and/or criminal penalties.

-Chances are your office is already doing pretty good when it comes to HIPPA.
-After all, HIPPA is not a new regulation but has been with us for some time now.
+Chances are your office is already doing pretty good when it comes to HIPAA.
+After all, HIPAA is not a new regulation but has been with us for some time now.